tryingmi/OPTI/README.md

 **🚀 Supercharge Your Trading with Automated Strategy Optimization**

 Say goodbye to tedious manual parameter tweaking!
 The **Enhanced ATR Optimizer** Chrome extension revolutionizes trading strategy optimization by automating the testing of hundreds of parameter combinations on TradingView.
-Designed for traders who want data-driven results without the hassle, this tool optimizes moving averages, Keltner Channels, and ATR-based stop loss/take profit levels—all while running efficiently in the background with a sleek, customizable popup interface.
+Designed for traders who want data-driven results without the hassle, this tool optimizes moving averages, Keltner Channels, and ATR-based stop loss/take profit levels—all while running efficiently in the background with a simple, customizable popup interface.

 Built with precision and power, this extension saves hours of manual work, uncovers high-performing strategies, and exports detailed results for analysis.
 Whether you’re a day trader or a long-term strategist, the Enhanced ATR Optimizer is your key to unlocking trading success.